 Manuscript E of the ‘Chronicle’ (which makes no mention of the Scottish business) says:

-] was London burned, one night before the Assumption of St.Mary [i.e. on 14th August], so terribly as it never was before, since it was built."
+“And in this year London was burnt, one night before the Assumption of St Mary [i.e. on the 14th of August], so extensively as it never was before since it was founded.”